|Death: ||Feb. 23, 1847|

 Coahuila de Zaragoza, Mexico

-The youngest of at least two children born to James Sr and Rachel (Peterson) Taggart of Hamblen Twp, Brown Co IN, James married Jane Weddle on 10 Jan 1822 in Jackson Co IN, daughter of Lieutenant Elias & Nancy (Wallen) Weddle of Brown Co IN.
+The second of at least four children born to James & Rachel (Peterson) Taggart of Hamblen Twp, Brown Co IN, James married Jane Weddle on 10 Jan 1822 in Jackson Co IN, daughter of Lieutenant Elias & Nancy (Wallen) Weddle of Brown Co IN.

 Indiana Marriage Records 1819-1852: